brucemack/microlink/docs/el_supplement.md

 with caution.** None of us pay when we use EchoLink, so I assume that there are many volunteer hours going on behind the scenes.
 The last thing anyone needs is an accidental denial-of-service incident on the EL network.

-Here are the links to the two GitGub projects that I've studied:
+Here are the links to the two GitHub projects that I've studied:

 * Echolib: https://github.com/sm0svx/svxlink/tree/master/src/echolib
 * TheBridge: https://github.com/wd5m/thebridge-1.09

-The EL protocols draw heavily on VoIP technology, specifically the RTP and RTCP.
+The EL protocols draw heavily on VoIP technology, specifically the RTP and RTCP standards.
 Documentation of these two standards helps a lot, but should not be taken too literally as the EL standards do things a bit differently in a few places.
 Some related standards docs that I would recommend looking at:

 * RFC 3550 (RTP): https://datatracker.ietf.org/doc/html/rfc3550